 In November 2016, the Secretary of State confirmed part of the Phase 2b route, whilst also announcing a consultation on seven route refinement areas.
 In July 2017, the government confirmed the route for the next phase of HS2 from Crewe to Manchester and the West Midlands to Leeds.

-You can view the latest Phase 2b route plan and other documents on the GOV.UK website.
+You can view the proposed Phase 2b route plan and other documents on the GOV.UK website.

 Other phases of HS2

 High speed trains will travel between London and Birmingham on 134 miles of dedicated track.
 They will pass through 31 miles of tunnels and over 10 miles of viaducts, delivering quicker journeys on more trains with more seats.
 Phase One has a funding envelope of £45bn and will open between 2029 and 2033.
 Find out more about building Phase One.